top of page

 • If physical threats are made or the bullying escalates, inform your local police.

-• Do not erase or delete messages from cyberbullies.
-You do not have to read them but keep them as evidence.
+• Do not erase or delete messages from cyber bullies.
+You don't have to read them, but keep them as evidence.
 You may get similar messages from other accounts.

-• If necessary, get a new phone number, account, or e-mail address and give it out to only one person at a time whom you know you can trust.
+• If necessary, get a new phone number, account or e-mail address and give it out to only one person at a time who you know you can trust.

-If you have any concerns relating to cyberbullying, offending material, or unacceptable behaviour please report them to a member of the Senior Management Team.
+If you have any concerns relating to cyber bullying, offending material or unacceptable behaviour please report to a member of the Senior Management Team.

 Mobile Phones

-Many modern mobile phones function very similarly to a computer insofar as you can access Facebook, YouTube, email, and the internet.
-This can be a great way of staying connected with your friends and family.
-But, in the same way, that some internet services can be used inappropriately, the same is true with mobile phones.
+Many modern mobile phones function very similarly to a computer insofar that you can access Facebook, YouTube, email and the internet.
+This can be a great way of keeping in touch with your friends and family.
+But, in the same way that some internet services can be used inappropriately, the same is true with mobile phones.
 Use your phone in the same sensible way that you would a computer.

 Mobile phones should not be used in the classroom without the permission of the tutor.